Stellar collision: Stellar collisions and the Solar System

 where N is the number of encounters per million years that come within a radius D of the Sun in parsecs.
 For comparison, the mean radius of the Earth's orbit, 1 AU, is 4.82 × 10^{−6} parsecs.

 Our star will likely not be directly affected by such an event because there are no stellar clusters close enough to cause such interactions.

+The explosion that created the Kleinmann–Low Nebula, located in the Orion Nebula, is suspected to have involved a dynamical interaction between multiple stars and might have involved a protostellar merger.
+The radio source I is suspected to be either a close binary or the result of such a merger.